nadeemelahi/createCircleMeshByCode/README.md

 # createCircleMeshByCode
-Learn how to code a mesh - ex) coding a circle mesh
+Learn how to code a mesh in blender python - ex) coding a circle mesh